AI Context

 Expired tokens return 410 GONE.

-Legacy path /v1/shares/:token/claim also supported.
+Legacy path /v1/shares/:token/claim also supported (behaves identically).

 curl -X POST -H "X-API-Key: $BUYER_API_KEY" "$EC_API_BASE_URL/v1/shares/share_token_xyz"